The Best Anime Streaming Sites for 2023: Free & Paid

 • https://9anime.live

 Here you can browse different categories, new releases and see the estimated schedule for new releases.
-If you create a log-in, you can save your favorites to view later.

 Best Anime Streaming Sites: 9Anime

-However, there are a lot of pop-up ads to watch out for.
+However, there are a lot of popup ads to watch out for.
 When clicking to sign in, the first thing it did was take me to a completely different website.
-So watch out that you aren’t inputting information into another site.

 Animepahe

 Animepahe hosts some of the latest releases on their site.
-In fact, when you log on, you’ll see a grid full of new releases right on the home screen.
+In fact, when you log on, you’ll see a grid full of new releases on the home screen.
 This makes it easy if you’re looking for a brand-new video that was just uploaded.

 Best Anime Streaming Sites: Animepahe